-The parties' Rule 26(f) Report (ECF No. 8) is APPROVED, except as set forth in this order.
-All discovery, including depositions of expert witnesses, will be completed (not propounded) by April 16, 2021.
-A damages analysis will be provided by any party who has a claim or counterclaim for damages and will be produced by Plaintiffs by December 5, 2020.
-The parties will designate all trial experts and provide opposing counsel with reports from retained experts by February 26, 2021.
-Depositions of any such experts shall be completed by June 30, 2021.
-Dispositive motions shall be filed by June 18, 2021.
-The joint trial memorandum will be due on the later of September 15, 2021, or 45 days after the Court's ruling on any dispositive motions.
+The Rule 26(f) Report (ECF No. 60) is APPROVED, except as set forth in this order.
+All discovery, including depositions of expert witnesses, will be completed (not propounded) by January 31, 2022.
+Plaintiff shall file any motions to join additional parties by September 1, 2021.
+Defendants shall file any motions to join additional parties by September 15, 2021.
+The parties shall exchange responses to the initial discovery protocols for employment cases by September 15, 2021.
+A damages analysis will be provided by any party who has a claim or counterclaim for damages by September 15, 2021.
+Depositions of all witnesses, including expert witnesses, shall be completed by January 31, 2021.
+The parties will designate all trial experts and provide opposing counsel with reports from retained experts on any issues on which they bear the burden of proof by December 1, 2021.
+Depositions of any such experts shall be completed by December 31, 2021.
+The parties will designate all trial experts and provide opposing counsel with reports from retained experts on any issues on which they do not bear the burden of proof by December 31, 2021.
+Depositions of any such experts shall be completed by January 31, 2022.
+Summary judgment motions shall be due by March 14, 2022.
+The joint trial memorandum will be due on the later of April 15, 2022, or 45 days after the Court's summary judgment ruling.
 The case will be trial ready upon the filing of the joint trial memorandum.

-In addition, the Court will hold a mid-discovery Telephonic Status Conference after the parties have participated in a settlement conference with a magistrate judge.
-The Court will provide the parties with a date, time, and dial-in information.
-The parties will file a joint status report one week prior to the Telephonic Status Conference.
+In addition, the Court will hold a mid-discovery Telephonic Status Conference on

+December 20, 2021 at 4:30pm; the Court will provide the parties with the dial-in information.

+The parties will file a joint status report by December 13, 2021.

-Finally, the parties are responsible for following the appended instructions regarding (1) joint status reports, (2) discovery disputes, and (3) the joint trial memorandum, all of which the Court hereby incorporates as part of this Scheduling Order.
+Finally, the parties are responsible for following the appended instructions regarding (1)

+joint status reports, (2) discovery disputes, and (3) the joint trial memorandum, all of which the

+Court hereby incorporates as part of this Scheduling Order.